Top 15 Best Free WooCommerce Plugins for WordPress eCommerce Websites

 3. Stripe Payment Gateway

-In the past, out of the box WooCommerce supported only one payment gateway: PayPal Standard.
-However, this gateway was hardly desirable for most serious store owners, as, to make payment, customers were diverted to the external PayPal website.
+In the past, WooCommerce supported only one payment gateway out of the box: PayPal Standard.
+However, this gateway was hardly desirable for most serious store owners, as customers were diverted to the external PayPal website to make payment.

 As such, most ecommerce stores install a payment gateway that facilitates card payments onsite — typically, Stripe or PayPal Pro.

 If you opt for Stripe, I have good news: The official WooCommerce Stripe Payment Gateway is available completely free of charge.

 Now, in the past, you’d have had to download and install this extension like any other plugin.
 However, because of the immense popularity of the Stripe payment gateway — and PayPal Pro, too — WooCommerce has streamlined the installation process.

 You can now install the Stripe gateway during the WooCommerce installation wizard at the click of a button.
 After syncing your store with the Stripe API, you’ll be able to accept Visa, Mastercard and a whole host of others.

 The one downside is that Stripe isn’t available globally.
-To date, Stripe works in ten countries (with a further 15 in beta testing), so make sure your country is on the list before committing — the US, UK, and Canada are already supported.
+To date, Stripe works in 30 countries (with an additional four in invite-only beta testing), so make sure your country is on the list before committing — the US, UK and Canada are already supported.